The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Smooth strongly convex functions

-\paragraph{Lifted dynamics.} The main idea is to lift the state to a higher dimension so that we can use more of the interpolation conditions in searching for a Lyapunov function.
-We denote the \textit{lifting dimension} by $\ell\ge 0$, which dictates the dimension of the lifted state, and we use bold to indicate quantities related to the lifted dynamics.
+To obtain performance bounds, we use a \emph{lifting} approach that searches for certificates of performance that depend on a finite history of past algorithm iterates and function values.
+The main idea is to lift the state to a higher dimension so that we can search over a broader class of certificates to reduce the conservativeness of the bound.
+We denote the \textit{lifting dimension} by $\ell\ge 0$, which dictates the dimension of the lifted state, and we use boldface symbols to denote quantities related to the lifted dynamics.

-Given a trajectory of the system, we define the following augmented vectors, each consisting of $\ell+1$ consecutive iterates of the system.
-Recall our convention that algorithm inputs and outputs $u^t$, $y^t$ are \emph{row} vectors:
+Given a trajectory of the system~\eqref{eq:ssalg}, we define the following augmented vectors, each consisting of $\ell+1$ consecutive iterates of the system: